The best film cameras in 2024: recapture the magic of film in the digital age

 Manual operation only

-6 x 4.5cm medium format cameras shot rectangular images 'sideways' on a roll, whereas regular 6 x 6cm cameras shot square images so it didn't matter which way you turned the camera, but other cameras like the RZ67 above and the Fuji GW690 shot extra-wide images.
+6 x 4.5cm medium-format cameras shot rectangular images 'sideways' on a roll, whereas regular 6 x 6cm cameras shot square images so it didn't matter which way you turned the camera.
+Other cameras, like the RZ67 above and the Fuji GW690, shoot extra-wide images.

-You got fewer exposures on a roll, but extra-large negatives and transparencies.
+You get fewer exposures on a roll, but extra-large negatives and transparencies.
 The GW690 is a no-frills fixed-lens manual exposure camera that offers huge images in a comparatively portable package.

 Find used Fuji GW690 deals on eBay (US)